 information can be found at https://www.gov.uk/disclosure-barringservice-check/overview

-At least 4 GCSEs grade C or above
+· At least 4 GSCEs Grade C or above

-Applications from mature students are particularly welcome.
-You will be assessed on your ability to benefit from and be successful on the course via a range of alternative qualifications and experience.
+Applications from mature applicants are particularly welcomed, where they will be assessed on their ability to benefit from and be successful on the course via a range of range of alternative qualifications and experience.
 This is often demonstrated through the achievement of a level 3 qualification in a relevant area.

 The Professional Learner and Safe Practitioner:

 This module gives an overview of social work, exploring what social work entails, different settings for practice, and lays a foundation for the place of law, theory and skills, as well as covering study skills to help students meet the academic requirements of this course.

 This module prepares students for their first placement by providing a structured opportunity to practice key generic skills and to increase their understanding of the social work role.

 The psychology module underpins knowledge of psychological theory and explanations of human development with a strong emphasis of how they relate to social work practice; such as assessment, intervention, supervision and disengagement.

 This module aims to equip students with knowledge from the field of sociology which underpins social work practice.

 Ethics and Values of Social Work: